Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Mock Map Making

 where $\beta=2.8$ is the spectra index of angular distribution of emission regions and $\phi_{c}$ is the correlation length in Faraday space.
 The value of the parameters $\alpha$, $p$ and $\phi_{c}$ in \textsc{cora}'s model is obtained from real sky observations \citep{cora}. \end{itemize}

 Following the method above, full-sky maps of polarized Galactic emissions at each frequency can be generated by \textsc{GSM2016} and \textsc{cora}.
 After that, the intensity of polarizations Q and U and their polarization leakage are obtained by convolving the polarization maps with corresponding beam patterns.
-In Figure~\ref{fig:galactic emission}, the maps at $957$ MHz are shown as examples for polarization maps and polarization leakage of Galactic emission.
+In Figure~\ref{fig:galactic emission}, the maps at $930$ MHz are shown as examples for polarization maps and polarization leakage of Galactic emission.
+The negative values in the polarization leakage maps are the consequence of convolution with signed polarization beams, reflecting the coherent cancellation of polarization signal rather than negative intensity.